VillagerUnknown/VillagerCoin/README.md

 * Convert between the different coins with the crafting tables.
 * Smelt down Copper, Iron, and Gold coins for their respective resources.
 * Adds advancements for obtaining coins.
-* Adds a craftable Receipt from an item with a currency value, like a stack of coins, coin stack, or coin bank, and a piece of paper. _Only the paper will be consumed.
-The currency items will not be consumed._
 * Options for fully customizing the coin value, chances, and amounts.
 * Optionally find coins in vanilla structures.
 * Optionally earn coins by killing some vanilla mobs.
 * Optionally earn coins by killing breedable mobs.
 (For easier coins.)
 * Optionally change trades for Villagers, and Wandering Traders, and replace the Emerald trades with Coin trades.
 * Optionally allow players to flip individual coins for a heads or tails result in chat.
-* Additional features can be added with addons like Coin Banks, Coin Stacks, custom structures, and loot integrations with mods like the Graveyards & Ghosts and Better Archeology mods.
+* Additional features can be added with addons like Receipts, Ledgers, Coin Banks, Coin Stacks, custom structures, and loot integrations with mods like the Graveyards & Ghosts and Better Archeology mods.

 ## Coin Currency